entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - This character was orginally defined in Zhu et al. (2002?), cross-check this character in early gnathostome phylogeny.

-18. Supraorbital sensory canals, trajectory of : passing through ossification centers (0), following sutural course (1)
+18. Supraorbital sensory canals, trajectory of: passing through ossification centers (0), following sutural course (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), Character 19.

-19. Supraorbital sensory canals opening through bones, condition of : single large pores (0), bifurcating pores (1), many tiny pores (2), large and continuous groove crossed by pillars (3), large and continuous groove without pillars (4).
+19. Supraorbital sensory canals opening through bones, condition of: single large pores (0), bifurcating pores (1), many tiny pores (2), large and continuous groove crossed by pillars (3), large and continuous groove without pillars (4).
 > Cloutier (1991a), Character 3, in part; Cloutier (1991a), Character 9, in part; Cloutier (1991b), Character 3; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), modified, Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), modified, Arratia & Schultze (2015), modified, Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), modified, Renesto & Stockar (2018), modified, Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), modified, Character 23.

 > - Clement *et al.* (in review): "Forey (1998, char.
 23) used a character to describe the condition of the pores of the supraorbital sensory canal.
 Three conditions were originally described: canals opening through bones as single large pores (0), bifurcating pores (1), and many tiny pores (2).
 These conditions refer to the relation between the main canals and the canaliculi linking the pores at the surface of the bone and the main canal.
 In a few species, a few pores are present at the surface of a supraorbital but since the relationship between the pore and the canal is simple it is coded as single large pores (e.g., Guizhoucoelacanthus).
 Dutel et al. (2012, char.
 23) and Cavin et al. (2017, char.
 23) added one additional character-state, respectively: a large, continuous groove crossed by pillars (3) and a large, continuous groove without pillars (4).
 Based on the onychodontiform outgroups, the plesiomorphic condition corresponds to the presence of many tiny pores."